tmort/wpsocialite/README.md

 Download the plugin, place into your wp-content/plugins folder, activate it under your wordpress plugins panel, and you're all set!
 Configure settings via the Options->Discussion Settings page.

+## Manual Usage

+A big thanks to [@shmula](http://twitter.com/shmula/) for contributing his thoughts and needs!
+I've added manual usage so you can insert WPSocialite wherever you like within your Wordpress template.
+To do so, navigate to the settings page and set the position to "manual".
+Then, place the following code wherever you would like the social icons to appear.

+<pre><?php echo $wpsocialite->wpsocialite_markup('large'); ?> </pre>

+You can set the size/style of your social icons by setting 'large' or 'small' inside of the function.

 ## Contribute

 Don't hesitate to send issues or feature requests, or even improvements.
 The plugin will go live on the Wordpress Plugin repo shortly.